becca-dsz/BarkTextToSpeech/Transformers.md

 Example: English to Hindi translation—encoder produces embeddings for English sentence; decoder generates Hindi sentence word-by-word.
 BERT uses only the encoder part.
 GPT uses only the decoder part, but still follows the Transformer architecture principles.

+## Training VS Inference

+In training, the model learns from large datasets by predicting next words and minimizing errors using backpropagation.
+During inference, the trained model predicts next words or translates sentences.
+Model training uses massive text corpora (Wikipedia, internet, books).
+Probability distribution over vocabulary is learned to predict the most likely next word.